rust-lang/blog.rust-lang.org/posts/2024-02-28-Clippy-deprecating-feature-cargo-clippy.md

 ```

 The implicit `feature = "cargo-clippy"` has only been kept for backwards
-compatibility, but will now be deprecated.
+compatibility, but will be deprecated in upcoming nightlies and later in
+`1.78.0`.

 ## Alternative

 As there is a rare [use case] for conditional compilation depending on Clippy,
 we will provide an alternative.
-So in the future you will be able to use:
+So in the future (`1.78.0`) you will be able to
+use:

 ```rust
 #[cfg(clippy)]